RabbitTortoise/encosy-engine/README.md

 2. Run following commands:
 - git submodule init
 - git submodule update
-3. Build the project files using CMake.
-Always use "Build" as the name of the build folder and put it in the same folder as CMakeLists.txt
+3. Build the project files using CMake
 4. Select EncosyGame as startup project and build the binaries with Visual Studio

 Automatic copying of resources during build does not work properly.
 If the game does not start copy encosy-engine/Game/Resources folder to encosy-engine/Build/Debug/Game, and encosy-engine/Engine/Resources folder to encosy-engine/Build/Debug/Engine.
 When building in Release mode, do the same but just for the encosy-engine/Build/Release -directory.

+### Demo controls
+Currently there is one demo availble inside EncosyGame -project called StressTest.
+By default it spans 8k entities with randomized material and mesh.
+WASD: Move around.
+Q/E: Move up/down.
+Right mouse button: Look around.

 ## Libraries used
 Note: Most of the libraries are downloaded using git submodules.
 If a a library does not work try switching it to a release version specified below: